brandonaaron/jquery-countable/README.markdown

 * `threshold` - The percentage at which the counter begins to fade in.
 Default is **0.5**.
 * `appendMethod` - One of **insertAfter**, **insertBefore**, **prependTo**, or **appendTo** to insert the counter after or before the input/textarea or prepend or append to the **target** element.
 Default is **'insertAfter'**.
-* `target` - Container element into which to place the counter.
+* `target` - The element used relatively for the `appendMethod` option.
+Default is the actual input or textarea.
 * `startOpacity` - The percentage of opacity it should start out with once it reaches the threshold.
 Default is **0.25**.
 * `maxLength` - The maximum number of characters.
 Default uses the **maxlength** attribute of the input/textarea.
 * `maxClassName` - The class name to add once the user has gone over the max number of characters.
 Default is **'maxed'**.